 How many people will come out to vote, and how many ballots will they cast?

-Once you’ve calculated turnout, you might need to adjust it by a few percentage points to account for unique conditions – for example, is your turnout expected to be higher because of a hotly contested election further up (or down) the ballot?
+Once you’ve calculated turnout, you might want to adjust it by a few percentage points to account for unique conditions – for example, is your turnout expected to be higher because of a hotly contested election further up (or down) the ballot?
 Let’s say you want to adjust your overall margin by 3% – simply add that 3% to your expected voter turnout as a decimal.

 This is the number of votes you need to win.
 In a general election, this is a simple majority: 50% + 1.
 To calculate your win number, take the number of expected votes that you just calculated, multiply it by 50%, and then add one.

 What if There’s More Than Two Candidates?